 According to the dictionary, retirement is ‘…to withdraw from one’s position or occupation or from active working life.’
 Financial independence and retirement usually go together – like strawberries and cream.
 We are usually able to retire when we have income that isn’t earned by working – either savings or a pension fund.

-This is a frequently asked question but one which isn’t easy to answer.
-It all depends on who is asking the question, their financial situation, and their age.
 If you have enough money to fund your retirement, you’re able to stop working and enjoy more leisure time at any age.
 If you’re reliant on your state pension, it’s a different matter – and quite difficult to work out who is entitled to pension and at what age.

 This is something of a ‘moving feast.’
 With the maturing of the ‘Baby Boomer’ generation – that is people born between 1946 and 1964, in the post war years, there are now more people aged over 60 in our population than there are under 16’s.
-With this in mind, life expectancy has also increased and we’ll all spend a larger proportion of our adult lives in retirement than previous generations.

 There are two types of state pension, which applies to you depends on whether you reached state pension age before the new state pension came into force – the new state pension and the old basic state pension.